zhoudd1/rtsp-debug/README.md

 # rtsp-debug
-Tool for working with the RTSP protocol and RTP streams.
+Tools for working with the RTSP protocol, RTP streams and SDP files

 Test patterns are from https://www.w6rz.net.